Can €20 million save a dying village? Italy is about to find out.

 - Deep Read ( 4 Min. )

-Before World War I, Calascio, a stone and timber village high in Italy’s Apennine mountains, had a population of 2,500.
+Before World War I, Calascio, a stone and timber village high in Italy’s Apennine Mountains, had a population of 2,500.
 That has now dwindled to less than 140.

 But Calascio is one of 21 villages across Italy that are to receive €20 million ($21.7 million) each from the government in Rome.
-The funds are part of an unprecedented €200 billion in grants and low interest loans that the European Union is giving to Italy to help it recover from the post-pandemic economic slump.
+The funds are part of an unprecedented €200 billion in grants and low-interest loans that the European Union is giving to Italy to help it recover from the post-pandemic economic slump.

 Why We Wrote This

-When trying to save dying villages, is it better to spread resources widely among all the needy communities, or to invest heavily in a select few?
+When countries try to save dying villages, is it better to spread resources widely among all the needy communities, or to invest heavily in a select few?
 Italy is trying the latter.

 About a quarter of the €20 million will be devoted to the Rocca Calascio castle, which sits atop a rocky outcrop above the village.
 There will be a school to teach the art of raising sheep – Calascio once grew rich on wool.
-Abandoned buildings will be turned into a space for new start-ups, with high hopes of attracting digital nomads who have the freedom to live where they want.
+Abandoned buildings will be turned into a space for new startups, with high hopes of attracting digital nomads who have the freedom to live where they want.

 These projects should create around 100 jobs directly and indirectly, says the mayor.